Chemotherapy for bone cancer

 - Mouth sores

-- Bleeding or bruising after small cuts or injuries (from a shortage of platelets)
+- Bleeding or bruising after minor cuts or injuries (too few platelets)

-- Tiredness or shortness of breath (from low red blood cell counts)
+- Fatigue or shortness of breath (too few red blood cells)